 Born of humble beginnings somewhere in the woods, Kristopher learned how to survive the harsh wilderness by befriending The Great North American Opossum.

 It was during his 16th rotation around the sun, that he felt drawn to the Last Frontier.

-Not one to shy away from a fight, he ran toward Alaska again (in a mostly zigzag spirally backtracking pattern) and finally made it.
+Not one to shy away from a fight, he ran toward Alaska again (in a highly-tactical, totally planned zigzag spirally backtracking pattern) and finally made it.
 Sometimes, he sees an equation on a blackboard, and just solves it (IN HIS HEAD).

 Cares too much